Best Countries To Retire in 2023

 You have two visa options if you want to retire in Australia.
 Find these options below:

 Standard Retirement Visa

-Permanent Australian Retirement Visa
+Permanent Retirement Visa

-- Assets worth $750,000 plus an extra $500,000 for any dependents in a high-growth region.
+- Assets that are $750,000 worth plus an additional $500,000 for each dependent in a high-growth region

-Best Australian Cities To Retire
+Best Cities To Retire in Australia

 - Sunshine Coast, Queensland